-Dr. Jacek Kolacz is a developmental neuropsychologist who studies how life experiences shape biological systems, psychological well-being, and physical health over time.
-His work at the Traumatic Stress Research Consortium at the Kinsey Institute examines biobehavioral pathways that are sensitive to disruption by sexual violence, their effects on mental and physical health, and their influence on relationships and social interactions.
-This research will be used to identify factors that confer risk and resilience for sexual trauma survivors and inform new clinical intervention strategies.
+Dr. Jacek Kolacz studies how life experiences shape biological systems, psychological well-being, and physical health over time.
+His work examines biobehavioral factors that promote risk and resilience for trauma, their effects on psychological well-being and physical health, and their influence on relationships, social interactions, and sexual health throughout the lifespan.

 Kolacz, J. & Porges, S. W. (2018).
 Chronic diffuse pain and functional gastrointestinal disorders after traumatic stress: Pathophysiology through a polyvagal perspective.
 Frontiers in Medicine, 5, 145.

 Kolacz, J., Holochwost, S. J., Gariépy, J.-L., & Mills-Koonce, W. R. (2016).
 Patterns of joint parasympathetic, sympathetic, and adrenocortical activity and their associations with temperament in early childhood.
 Developmental Psychobiology, 58(8), 990-1001.